-On this Forensic Accounting course at University of Portsmouth, you'll unpack the core areas of forensic accounting, including dispute and litigation support, expert witnessing, fraud examination and regulatory investigations.
+On this course, you'll unpack the core areas of forensic accounting, including dispute and litigation support, expert witnessing, fraud examination and regulatory investigations.
 You'll learn to apply your expert skills in business valuation, assessment of economic damages, proceeds of crime and fraud.

-If you study on campus, you'll learn full-time over one year or part-time over three years, and the course is also available through distance learning over 2 years (starting in October) or 30 months (starting in October or February).
+If you study on campus, you'll learn full-time over 1 year or part-time over 30 months (starting in October).
+The course is also available through distance learning over 2 years (starting in October) or 30 months (starting in October or February).

 Once you graduate, you'll have all the tools you need for a rewarding career in forensic accounting within law firms, enforcement agencies and accountancy practices.